Overview

 What is a Job?

-Bolt Agent Jobs let you give a Bolt Agent a specific assignment, like getting students to register for an event or complete their application, and then empower it to do the work autonomously.
+Bolt Agent Jobs allow you to assign a specific task to a Bolt Agent, such as getting students to register for an event or complete their application, and then empower it to complete the work autonomously.

 Instead of sitting in the inbox and waiting to be asked a question, your Bolt Agent proactively: